EHD402/PoE2-Appraiser/README.md

 # PoE2-Appraiser
-Yet another price checker tool for Path of Exile 2
+Yet another price checker tool for Path of Exile 2.

+## Description
+This is a side-project for me to develop my knowledge of React.js and learning about creating desktop applications using Tauri, but is available for anyone to use.

 ## Disclaimer